You have no items in your shopping cart.

 For full disclosure: I am a 47-year-old white woman who lives in the Midwest.
 I have normal skin with some signs of aging, but I have always taken really good care of myself.

-I have just discovered some lip lines starting as well as a crease along the corner of my mouth, which is way too sensitive to zap with the PaloVia ($499 in the TIA shop).
+I have just discovered some lip lines starting as well as a crease along the corner of my mouth, which is way too sensitive to zap with the PaloVia ($499).
 These tough areas were covered with the Renovage.
 I used the retinol product on the wrinkle next to my eyebrow, which is resistant to everything.

 The Osmotics product has the consistency of a heavy lotion.
 It is white, odorless and spreads evenly and easily.
 It did not irritate my skin and sank in quickly.
 A less-than-pea-sized blob was more than enough to treat the areas I wanted to test.